oppia/oppia-web-developer-docs/Contributing-code-to-Oppia.md

 As a new contributor, you won't have any permissions on the repository except to read the code, so you'll need to ask other developers (or Oppiabot) to assign reviewers to your PR or add labels to your issue.

-After you've completed parts of at least two different non-trivial starter projects and successfully submitted PRs for them into develop, you can fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to become an Oppia collaborator!
+After you've completed parts of at least two different issues and successfully submitted PRs for them into develop, you can fill in [this form](https://forms.gle/NxPjimCMqsSTNUgu5) to become an Oppia collaborator!
 This will grant you access to the repository, and allow you to join a team of your choice.
 Once you fill out the form, we'll mail you a collaborator invite link for the Oppia repository -- this is a manual process, and may take up to 48 hours.
 Please visit [this link](https://github.com/oppia/oppia/invitations) to accept the invitation to collaborate.
 Feel free to email us at admin@oppia.org if you don't receive the email!

 Then you'll be a collaborator with triage access, which lets you assign reviewers and labels.
 No more asking for reviewers to be assigned!
 If you continue to make quality contributions, you may be added as a member of the Oppia organization, which grants you write access.
 Then you'll be able to restart tests, serve as a [code owner](https://docs.github.com/en/articles/about-code-owners), and review pull requests.